About Us

 (she/her)

 Samara has over 24 years of experience in Reproductive Health and Justice with a focus on training and managing front line clinic staff.
 For over a decade, she worked as the Director of Patient Services for Preterm, a nonprofit, feminist abortion clinic.
 Samara oversaw hiring, orientation and continuing professional development for nearly 100 of Preterm’s Patient Advocates.
 She has provided mediation, conflict resolution, counseling, and coaching for staff members at all career levels and walks of life.
+Samara has also spent the last five years auditing and improving patient funding and navigation systems for abortion funds.

-Samara has been involved in several Reproductive Justice leadership initiatives such as the 2017-2018 Movement Makers cohort with NNAF, and has presented on whole-person counseling techniques at Abortion Care Network and National Abortion Federation conferences.
+She has been involved in several Reproductive Justice leadership initiatives such as the 2017-2018 Movement Makers cohort with NNAF, and has presented on whole-person counseling techniques at Abortion Care Network and National Abortion Federation conferences.
 Her nationally recognized training program for non-judgmental, patient-centered counseling has been used in dozens of workplaces.
 Some of her most notable trainings have been 3-day intensive "training the trainer" courses with topics such as: preparing leaders for community engagement, counseling techniques, active listening and proactive communication, anti-oppression and privilege trainings, and conflict management and resolution.
 With her vast experience in hiring, training, and coaching, she continues to hold space as a trusted leader and advocate in the nonprofit and Reproductive Justice ecosystem.